Contributing to GMCI

 Files:

-For good reference, see the ALARM (A Logical Alarm Reduction Mechanism) dataset and the Sachs: Protein and Phospholipids Expressions dataset collection.
+Well-documented reference submissions that may serve as models are the ALARM (A Logical Alarm Reduction Mechanism) dataset and the Sachs: Protein and Phospholipid Expressions dataset collection.

 Wilkinson, Mark D, Michel Dumontier, IJsbrand Jan Aalbersberg, Gabrielle Appleton, Myles Axton, Arie Baak, Niklas Blomberg, et al. 2016.
 “The FAIR Guiding Principles for Scientific Data Management and Stewardship.”
 Scientific Data 3 (1): 1–9.